Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ![build28](assets/buildworkbook_28.png)

-  2. After adding the "Date" control to our Customer Portal page, lets drag it to the top of the page and update the control_id to say "Date-Range" and update the control label to say "Select a Date Range".
+  2. After adding the "Date" control to our Customer Portal page, let's drag it to the top of the page and update the control_id to say "Date-Range" and update the control label to say "Select a Date Range".

 ![build29](assets/buildworkbook_29.png)